docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

     ![Configuring IdP values for SAML in UCP](../../images/saml_settings.png)

 5. In **IdP Metadata URL** enter the URL for the identity provider's metadata.
-6. If the metadata URL is publicly certified, you can select **Skip TLS Verification** to skip verifying the identity provider's certificate.
+6. If the metadata URL is publicly certified, you can leave **Skip TLS Verification** unchecked and **Root Certificates Bundle** blank, which is the default.
+You can select **Skip TLS Verification** to omit verification of the identity provider's certificate.
 We do not recommend doing this unless you are testing on a secure network.
 If you do not select this option, you must provide the certificates from the identity provider in the **Root Certificates Bundle** field.
-7. In **UCP Host** enter the URL that includes the IP address of your UCP web interface.
+7. In **UCP Host** enter the URL that includes the IP address or domain of your UCP web interface.
 The current IP address appears by default.

     ![Configuring service provider values for SAML in UCP](../../images/saml_settings_2.png)